alexserra8/Yolov3_keras/README.md

 * Leer definitivo2 --> Based on "Leer definitivo1", we coded one version for detecting the detection of the product.

 * Leer definitivo3 --> Based on "Leer definitivo2", the newest version of the code.
 We recommend use this version.

+If you have any doubt, contact me and I will be glad to help :)